infinitered/react-native-mlkit/docs/object-detection/options.md

 ## Default Model

-An `RNMLKitObjectDetectorOptions` object is used to configure the behavior of the object detection process.
+An `ObjectDetectorOptions` object is used to configure the behavior of the object detection process.
 This interface provides several optional properties that allow you to enable or disable certain features and set the mode of the detector.